Hurricane Dorian: Homes, businesses reduced to soggy rubble in Bahamas

 Full coverage: Latest stories and video on Hurricane Dorian

-One element of Bahamian life that might have escaped major damage were golf courses, as one set of links appeared to be almost untouched in this footage — though a fleet of nearby carts was destroyed.
+One element of Bahamian life that might have escaped major damage was the country's golf courses, as one set of links appeared to be almost untouched in this video — although a fleet of nearby carts was destroyed.